The Disney Dining Plan

 Combining 2 Table Service Meals for a Signature Restaurant

 Signature restaurants at Walt Disney World offer fine dining experiences and specialized wine lists.
 And if you have the Disney Dining Plan, you can redeem two Table Service meals for one Signature Dining meal (entree, dessert, and non-alcoholic beverage) But, watch your prices carefully!
 Most Signatures are ala carte.
 Your apps and side dishes will be at additional cost.
-We determined earlier that the component value of the Table Service entitlement is about $28, two Table Service meals have a value of about $56.
-Even at the most expensive Signature Restaurant, there are not many, if any, individual menu items that cost that much and you're still paying out-of-pocket for your apps and sides.
-For most, paying out-of-pocket for a Signature dining experience is better than combining two Table Service meals.
+It may be cheaper to pay out-of-pocket for a Signature dining experience is better than combining two Table Service meals.
+Be sure to check those menus!

 How Dining is Defined at Walt Disney World: